Ryosuke Cohen — The Mail Art Pioneer Behind Brain Cell

 Ryosuke Cohen

-In August 2001 Cohen began the Fractal Portrait Project, travelling to meet Brain Cell contributors in person — across the United States, Italy, Korea, the Netherlands, Belgium and the United Kingdom — making the invisible network visible through direct encounter.
+In August 2001, Cohen launched the Fractal Portrait Project, traveling to meet Brain Cell participants in person.
+Journeys through the United States, Italy, Korea, the Netherlands, Belgium, the United Kingdom, and other countries made the network visible through direct human connection.